-Folch was started in 1924 by Pedro Folch Torné, Our first company name was Industrias Metalurgicas Pedro Folch Torné, and the facilities were located at the same building where Folch’s domestic pin supply facility resides today.
+Folch was started in 1924 by Pedro Folch Torné, our first company name was Industrias Metalurgicas Pedro Folch Torné, and the facilities were located at the same building where Folch’s domestic pin supply facility resides today.
 The manager was Pedro Folch Torné and his son Pere Folch Badia was an engineer and the plant’s technical manager.
-Oleger Folch, grandfather to the current owner (Josep Folch), was the personnel manager.
+Oleger Folch, grandfather to the current owner (Jordi Folch), was the personnel manager.

 Folch’s mission was to make this company Europe’s best high grade straight pin manufacturer and the first products made by Folch were straight steel pins; made in steel and brass quality, thimbles, belts, and others metal accessories.